Supersymmetric black holes with a single axial symmetry in five dimensions: General black hole and soliton solutions

 Next, by expanding the harmonic functions around a centre $\bm x= \bm a_i$ they take the form (\ref{eq_harmonicexpansion}) where the coefficients are given by

 Necessary and sufficient conditions for smoothness at the event horizon and fixed points were determined in Section \ref{ssec_horizonRegularity} and \ref{ssec_fixed} in terms of these coefficients.
 For smoothness at fixed points, we must require (\ref{eq_hcond}), (\ref{eq_fcond1}), (\ref{eq_fcond2}), (\ref{eq_ompsicond1}) and (\ref{eq_chi0om0cond}), which upon use of the above coefficients give (\ref{eq_thm_fix}), (\ref{eq_thm_fh}) and that $\chi_0^i$ must be an odd integer.
 For smoothness at the horizon, we require (\ref{ineq_horizon}), (\ref{eq_hchicond_hor}), which upon use of the above coefficients gives (\ref{eq_thm_hor}), $h_i \in \mathbb{Z}$ and $\chi_0^i + h_i$ must be an even integer.
 The horizon topology is determined in Lemma \ref{lemma_Htop}.
 Notice in particular that $h_i$ and $\chi_0^i$ have the same parity at each centre.
-Now, recall that we chose a gauge where $\tilde\chi_0$ is an odd integer, so we must check that this is compatible with the smoothness constraints at all centres.
-Indeed, we have $\tilde\chi_0= \sum_{i=1}^N \chi_i \equiv \sum_{i=1}^N h_i=1 \mod 2$, where in the second equality we used that $\chi_i$ and $h_i$ are of the same parity and in the final equality (\ref{eq_thm_AF}).
-Therefore, $\tilde\chi_0$ is automatically odd which means that the smoothness constraints for $\chi$ at all centres can be satisfied simultaneously.

 The remaining conditions for smoothness at both fixed points and horizons are $\omega_{-1}=0$ and $\omega_0=0$, which are defined by (\ref{eq_omegahat_nearH}) and (\ref{eq_omegam1}).
 Upon using the above coefficients $\omega_{-1}=0$ is equivalent to the constraint (\ref{eq_thm_ctr}) for each $i=1, \dots, N$, which in fact is the same as $\omega_{-1}^i=0$ (see definition (\ref{eq_omm1i})) so that the 1-form $\hat \omega$ now has the claimed form (\ref{omega_sol_expl}).
 Furthermore, from the explicit form of $\beta_{ij}$ one can check that $\omega_0=0$ for each centre (this is due to the aforementioned fact that $\beta_{ij}$ has no string singularities).
 Therefore, all necessary and sufficient conditions for smoothness at fixed points and horizons are now satisfied.